 Legal help, services and support for private residential landlords

-I have had quite a few anxious questions from Landlord Law members and others about what will need to be done about existing tenancies when the new bill comes into force.
+I have had quite a few anxious questions from Landlord Law members and others about what will need to be done about existing tenancies when the Renters Rights Act comes into force.

-The prescribed clauses will be set out in regulations, and we have not seen them yet.
+The prescribed clauses will be set out in regulations, and, again, we have not seen them yet.

-There are a few things we know about tenancy agreements under the act:
+There are, though are a few things we know about tenancy agreements under the act:

-However although I will be doing new tenancy agreements for Landlord Law members in due course, I can’t do this until I know more about the regulations that will apply.
+I will be doing new tenancy agreements for Landlord Law members in due course, but I can’t do this until after the government have published the regulations setting out the new prescribed clauses.

 A company registered in England & Wales number 08153069.